 The Wild Card Residency is for any individual or organisation that has not been successful in finding other financial support for any stage of their creative process, whether they propose research & development or creation of a new contemporary circus work.
 There’s no funding, but free use of the space (which may be shared depending on dates).
 “Any idea is a good idea.”

 Residency between April and Mid-November 2022.
-Applicants should generally apply for Unlocked or Clear Sky before applying for Wild Card.
+Applicants should generally apply for Unlocked before applying for Wild Card.